lynphan/Mobile-Phone-Breathing-Detection/README.md

 Denoising - Removing or ignoring excess positives to reduce the chance for false positives or counting multiple times per breath.
 Especially useful in continuous live data streams such as this.

-# Breathing Detection Algorithm in Detail with Pretty Pictures
+# Breathing Detection Algorithm in Detail

 # Logs and Graphs